CosmWasm/cw-plus/packages/storage-plus/README.md

 The usage of a [`Map`](./src/map.rs) is a little more complex, but is still pretty straight-forward.
 You can imagine it as a storage-backed `BTreeMap`, allowing key-value lookups with typed values.
-In addition, we support not only simple binary keys (`&[u8]`), but tuples, which are combined.
-This allows us to store allowances as composite keys eg. `(owner, spender)` to look up the balance.
+In addition, we support not only simple binary keys (like `&[u8]`), but tuples, which are combined.
+This allows us by example to store allowances as composite keys, i.e. `(owner, spender)` to look up the balance.

 Beyond direct lookups, we have a super-power not found in Ethereum - iteration.
 That's right, you can list all items in a `Map`, or only